• Fall Recipes

 Nuts and seeds - pumpkin seeds and brazil nuts are both good options!

-Nut or seed butter - perhaps my homemade pumpkin seed butter?
+Nut or seed butter - perhaps some pumpkin seed butter?

 Desiccated coconut - to add creaminess.